aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ```
 compute# systemctl status slurmd
 ```
-(If the configuration changes, do `scontrol reconfigure` to have slurmd re-read the configuration file.)

 Finally, check that all the nodes are up by doing:
 ```
 head# sinfo -N
 ```
-A quirk of slurm is that, by default, nodes that are down (because of a crash or because they were rebooted) are not automatically brought back into production.
+A quirk of SLURM is that, by default, nodes that are down (because of a crash or because they were rebooted) are not automatically brought back into production.
 They need to be resumed with:
 ```
 head# scontrol update NodeName=b02 State=RESUME
 ```
-This behavior can be changed.

 If you want, you can do a power cycle of the whole HPC cluster by shutting down all the nodes.
-Then boot up the head node and, once it is up, all the compute nodes.
+Then boot up the head node and, once it is up, start all the compute nodes.
 Resume the compute nodes and check the scheduler is working with `sinfo -N`.

 ### Step 30: submit a test job